 - 1. The General Osteopathic Council (GOsC) was established by the Osteopaths Act 1993 (the Act) to regulate and develop the profession of osteopathy.
 This document relates to the GOsC's regulatory function and in particular the work of its Professional Conduct Committee (PCC). - 2.
-This document has been produced primarily to assist the PCC when it has determined that a Conditions of Practice Order should be imposed on a registrant.
+This document has been produced primarily to assist the PCC when it has determined that a Conditions of Practice Order should be imposed on an osteopath.
 However, osteopaths, their legal representatives, professional bodies and members of the public may also find the information contained in this document useful. - 3.
-A Conditions of Practice Order allows an osteopath to continue practising while providing protection for the public and patients.
-When formulating conditions, the PCC will have protection of the public interest at the forefront of its mind. - 4.
-This document is designed to guide the PCC when it needs to formulate conditions that a registrant must adhere to and it complements the Indicative Sanctions Guidance.
+A Conditions of Practice Order allows an osteopath to continue practising whilst providing protection for the public and patients.
+When formulating conditions, the PCC will have the public interest at the forefront of its mind. - 4.
+This document complements the Indicative Sanctions Guidance and is designed to guide the PCC when it needs to formulate conditions that an osteopath must adhere to.
 It is not exhaustive, nor intended to restrict the PCC from exercising its own judgement.

-PROFESSIONAL CONDUCT COMMITTEE (PCC)
+Professional Conduct Committee (PCC)

 - 5. The procedures adopted by the PCC are governed primarily by the Act and the GOsC (Professional Conduct Committee) (Procedure) Rules 2000 (the Rules).
 Other legislation, such as the Human Rights Act 1998, also has an impact on the way the PCC operates and the procedures it adopts, as does common law. - 6.
-Section 22(1) of the Act provides for the PCC to consider any allegation to the effect that the osteopath has been: - a) guilty of conduct which falls short of the standard required of a registered osteopath (unacceptable professional conduct);
+Section 22(1) of the Act provides for the PCC to consider any allegation to the effect that the osteopath has been: - a) guilty of conduct which falls short of the standard required of a registered osteopath (unacceptable professional conduct) - b) guilty of professional incompetence - c) convicted (at any time) in the United Kingdom of a criminal offence.

-- b) guilty of professional incompetence; - c) convicted (at any time) in the United Kingdom of a criminal offence; - 7.
-Section 22(2) requires the PCC to take one of the following steps, if it is satisfied that the allegation is well founded and, in the instance of a criminal conviction, that the offence has material relevance to the osteopath's fitness to practise: - a) admonish the osteopath; - b) make an order imposing conditions with which the osteopath must comply while practising as an osteopath (a 'conditions of practice order'); - c) order the Registrar to suspend the osteopath's registration for such period as may be specified in the order (a 'suspension order'); - d) order the Registrar to remove the osteopath's name from the register. - 8.
-If the allegation is of the kind mentioned in 6.c) above and the PCC considers that the criminal offence in question has no material relevance to the fitness of the osteopath concerned to practise osteopathy, it may take no action (section 22(3) of the Act). - 9.
+- 7. Section 22(2) requires the PCC to take one of the following steps, if it is satisfied that the allegation is well founded (proved): - a) admonish the osteopath - b) make an order imposing conditions with which the osteopath must comply while practising as an osteopath (a 'conditions of practice order') - c) order the Registrar to suspend the osteopath's registration for such period as may be specified in the order (a 'suspension order') - d) order the Registrar to remove the osteopath's name from the register. - 8.
+If the allegation is of the kind mentioned in 6. c) above and the PCC considers that the criminal offence in question has no material relevance to the fitness of the osteopath concerned to practise osteopathy, it may take no further action (section 22(3) of the Act). - 9.
 This guidance is solely concerned with the PCC's powers to make an order imposing conditions with which the osteopath must comply while practising as an osteopath (a 'Conditions of Practice Order').